Jyot21/Simple-FPS-game-blender/README.md

 # Simple-FPS-game-blender
-A super simple fps game in blenderr
+A super simple fps game in blender based on Youtube tutorials with somme modifications.